Graduation Frequently Asked Questions

 - I think I might be eligible for graduating with honors and distinction.
 How will I know for sure?

 - Graduating with honors is granted to undergraduate students who achieve high grade point averages.
 The determination of honors will be done at the time the bachelor's degree is conferred.
 Distinction in the major is granted to students who meet the GPA qualifications and who have received their major department's recommendation.
 Candidates for a second bachelor’s degree are not eligible to graduate with honors.
 Your graduation adviser will automatically do the calculation of honors and distinction.
 However, to be considered for distinction, all removal of incompletes and grade changes must be submitted by the end of the fifth week of your final semester.
+All changes for summer term graduates must be received by the end of the fifth week of the spring semester prior to graduation.

 - I did not receive my graduation evaluation.
+What should I do?

 - Who can I contact with questions about my graduation evaluation?

 - Students who have questions concerning their graduation evaluation should contact their graduation adviser.
-Your graduation adviser's name and contact information is printed on the front page of your graduation evaluation.
+Your graduation adviser's name and contact information is on the front page of your graduation evaluation.

 - I applied to graduate but I won't be able to complete my requirements in time.
 What should I do?